Sudhanshud98/Credit_Score_Classification-R/README.md

 # Credit Score Classification
-This project aims to build predictive models to classify credit scores into good/bad and standard/good categories based on customer attributes.
-Logistic regression models are developed and evaluated.
+This project analyzes factors affecting credit scores using various machine learning models.
+The goal is to understand relationships between credit profile characteristics and classify scores.

 ## Data
-The data is from a Kaggle dataset containing information on 690 customers and their credit characteristics.
-Features include age, income, payment history, accounts, etc.
+The data is from Kaggle containing 30,349 records and 17 variables on 690 customers.

+## Models
+Linear Regression
+Logistic Regression
+KNN
+Decision Tree

-## Methodology
+## Analysis
-The target was transformed into binary variables for classification Features were cleaned and normalized
-Univariate and correlation analysis was performed Logistic regression models were built for each target Model performance was evaluated on classification accuracy
+EDA finds correlations between variables like credit mix and score Models evaluate the effects of payment history, debt, age, etc. on scores Optimal KNN k and variable importances are identified

 ## Key Findings
-Payment history, credit mix, and credit inquiries were significant predictors The model achieved 84% accuracy on the good/bad classification Credit history age, balance, and mix predicted standard vs. good at 76%

-## Usage
-Clone this repository
-Install requirements
-Run notebooks to reproduce the analysis

-Please feel free to contact me if you have any other questions!
+Credit mix, inquiries, and cards lower scores while history and debt raise it LR predicts an individual's likelihood of good vs. standard category KNN accuracy is highest at k=7
+DT and LR classify profiles similarly